cdio/caio/doc/usage.md

 #### Joysticks

 The Commodore 64 has two joystick ports.
-If a gamepad is detected it is connected to the first avaiable emulated joystick port.
+If a gamepad is detected it is connected to one of the available emulated joystick ports.

 That is, if the virtual joystick is not enabled, the gamepad is connected to the first C64 joystick port.